paulonegrao/ar-iot-combo/README.md

 <br>

 ## Under Construction
-We are currently uploading the POC experiments and other resources to this Repo At this moment you can find the code fot Experiment-3 and Experiment-4 on their specific folders More resources will be uploaded soon!
+We are currently uploading the POC experiments and other resources to this Repo <br>
+At this moment you can find the code for experiment3 and experiment4 on their respective folders More experiments and resources will be uploaded soon!

-Thanks...
+Thanks for stopping by...

 <br>
 <div align=center>